 Preparing for SOC 2: A Readiness Guide

 You've decided to pursue SOC 2.
 Now you're staring at a blank whiteboard asking where to start.
 You don't need to hire a consultant, but you do need a roadmap.
-The preparation phase is where most companies waste time and money—not because they do the wrong things, but because they do them in the wrong order or without a clear starting point.
+The preparation phase is where most companies waste time and money — not because they do the wrong things, but because they do them in the wrong order or without a clear starting point.

 The good news is that preparing for SOC 2 follows a predictable sequence.
 You assess where you stand, identify the gaps, build your control environment, document everything, and create an organized audit trail.
 Get this phase right and your audit will be smooth.
-Get it wrong and you'll scramble during fieldwork, run up additional auditor fees, and might discover that something you thought was working actually isn't.
+Get it wrong and you'll scramble during fieldwork, run up additional auditor fees, and discover that something you thought was working actually isn't.
 This guide walks you through the logical sequence so you can avoid the most common mistakes.

 Starting With an Honest Assessment

 A readiness assessment answers four specific things.
 First, what controls do you have today?
 The answer is usually "more than you think, but they're just not documented."
 You probably already have access controls, change management processes, monitoring systems, and incident response procedures.
 They're in someone's head or scattered across wiki pages and email chains.
 The question is whether they're formalized and documented enough that an auditor can verify them.
 Second, which Trust Service Criteria are most relevant to your business?
-You don't need to cover all five criteria—you only need the ones that matter for what you actually do.
+You don't need to cover all five criteria — you only need the ones that matter for what you actually do.
 A SaaS company probably needs Security and Availability.
 A data processing company might need Security, Processing Integrity, and Confidentiality.
 Getting scope right early saves time and money later.

 Third, where are the real gaps?
 These fall into two categories.
-You might have gaps in documentation—you do quarterly access reviews but you've never documented the process or collected evidence that you did them.
-Or you might have gaps in controls themselves—you claim you have a disaster recovery plan, but you've never actually tested it, or you say you review access quarterly but you've actually only done it twice in the past year.
+You might have gaps in documentation — you do quarterly access reviews but you've never documented the process or collected evidence that you did them.
+Or you might have gaps in controls themselves — you claim you have a disaster recovery plan, but you've never actually tested it, or you say you review access quarterly but you've actually only done it twice in the past year.
 Those gaps have to be closed before the auditor arrives.
-They're not the auditor's job to find and fix—they're your job to fix proactively.
+They're not the auditor's job to find and fix — they're your job to fix proactively.

 The output of a readiness assessment is a prioritized list of work: critical things that must be fixed before the audit can start, important things that should be fixed during preparation, and nice-to-have improvements that can wait.
 This list becomes your roadmap for the next six to twelve months.